postwait/node-amqp/README.md

     amqp[s]://[user:password@]hostname[:port][/vhost]

-Note that the vhost must be URL-encoded and appear as the only segment of the path, i.e., there is only the leading slash; leaving the path entirely empty indicates that the default vhost `/`, as above, should be used (it could also be supplied as the path `/%2f`).
+Note that the vhost must be URL-encoded and appear as the only segment of the path, i.e., the only unencoded slash is that leading; leaving the path entirely empty indicates that the vhost `/`, as above, should be used (it could also be supplied as the path `/%2f`).

 This URL is supplied as the field `url` in the options; for example